Enhancing OOD Detection Using Latent Diffusion: Experiments

+\textbf{Ablation of the learning framework.}\quad Here we investigate the impact of each component of our learning framework.
+The results are shown in Table \ref{tab-ab2}.
+We report average FPR@95 and AUROC on 6 OOD datasets in the CIFAR-100 \cite{krizhevsky2009learning} benchmark.
+In Table \ref{tab-ab2}, setting (\romannumeral 5-1) represents the best results of OAL across 3 training runs, and setting (\romannumeral 5-2) reports the mean $\pm$ standard deviation value of OAL across 3 training runs.
+As shown in Table \ref{tab-ab2}, the comparison between setting (\romannumeral 3) and setting (\romannumeral 5-1) shows the effectiveness of using OOD data synthesized by Diffusion for outlier exposure training.
+By comparing setting (\romannumeral 4) with setting (\romannumeral 5-1) and (\romannumeral 5-2), we can find that IDKD improves both the ID accuracy and the OOD detection performance of the model to a great extent.
+By comparing setting (\romannumeral 2) with (\romannumeral 5-1) and (\romannumeral 5-2), we can find that the combination of IDKD and MICL blocks significantly improves the OOD detection results.

-In this section, we perform ablation on the regularization loss of OAL.
+\textbf{Ablation on regularization loss functions.}\quad Here we perform ablation on the regularization loss of OAL.
 The results are presented in Table \ref{tab-rl-ablation}.
-As shown in Table \ref{tab-rl-ablation}, we can observe that compared to using the energy-based regularization loss proposed in \cite{du2022towards, NEURIPS2023_bf5311df}, using the combination of MICL and IDKD modules for regularization can achieve better OOD detection performance on CIFAR-100 benchmark.
+As shown in Table \ref{tab-rl-ablation}, we can observe that using only MICL modules (the fourth row in the table) can obtain better OOD performance in FPR@95 and AUROC than OAL w/ energy loss, and VOS, which empirically demonstrated the regularization ability of our mutual information-based loss is better than the methods using energy-based loss functions.
+Additionally, by comparing the performance of OAL w/o IDKD and OAL, we can find that knowledge distillation approaches do have the ability to improve the model's OOD detection performance while maintaining its ID accuracy.